AlejandroAMarin/BIMSA/README.md

 sudo apt install python3
 ```

-1. Download the UPMEM SDK from the following source: [upmem SDK](https://sdk.upmem.com/)
+1. Download the UPMEM SDK from the following source: [UPMEM SDK](https://sdk.upmem.com/)

 2. Untar the binary package, for instance into `$HOME/upmem-sdk` directory.
 3. Source the script `$HOME/upmem-sdk/upmem_env.sh` to set environment variables to appropriate values.